 Do you listen to what you say out loud to yourself or others?

 I have written about the “Law of Attraction and Learned Optimism”, the documentary The Secret emphasized those laws, but my omission of one very important component left an incomplete picture.

-Did you know that science has now linked that every single word you speak will influence your outcomes and results?
 By focusing on the words you use with yourself and others, everyday, is a different process from mere “positive thinking”.

 Words are powerful; they constantly affect your environment.